 - Become an expert on course requirements and due dates.
 Professors post the assignments often for the entire semester and expect you to be prepared.
-So buy an organizer, use an app, get a big wall calendar, use color coded pens for different classes whatever it takes! - Set helpful study habits early.
+So buy an organizer, use an app, get a big wall calendar, use color coded pens for different classes whatever it takes! - Let your professors know that you're a transfer in your first semester and they will help you adjust as much as possible.
+Building relationships early on can be invaluable. - Reach out to your professors if you have prerequisites that you took at a previous school, just to make sure you have a solid base of knowledge that you can build on. - Set helpful study habits early.
 Find a quiet and non-distracting place to study regularly (check out study rooms in the Library), form study groups with classmates, and take advantage of the Center for Student Success for tutors and peer advisors!

-- College is NOT like high school.
-We have met with too many students who got straight A's without studying in high school, but are now struggling to keep up.
-Adjust your study habits and keep on top of small assignments like discussion boards and reading reflections. - Building relationships early on can be invaluable, so meet with your professors during office hours.
-There are only upsides to getting to know them, especially if you run into some snags later in the semester.
+- Understand that every school is different and that can also include the workload, you may also need to adjust study habits as well. - Meet with your professors during office hours, there are only upsides to getting to know them, especially if you run into some snags later in the semester.
 Your academic advisor can also help you with course conflicts, adding or dropping courses, scheduling of classes for future semesters, and deciding on majors and minors. - Take at least 12 credits, and reach out to your academic advisor and the Office of Student Accounts if you're having concerns about course load and finances. - Don't feel pressured to make a hasty decision about a career or a major. - Go to class.
 Obvious, right?
 Maybe, but sleeping in and skipping that 8am class will be tempting at times.
 Avoid the temptation, and don't forget to take notes while you're there! - Utilize any group chats that might exist in your class.
 If you have to miss a day, reach out to someone else for help catching up, or talk with a peer if you're having trouble.
 Or if you're the one doing great, try to help out one of your classmates!